Lululemon Wunder Under Crop III Review

 Our Analysis and Test Results

 The Lululemon Wunder Under Crop III is made of 86% nylon and 14% Lycra.
 We tested the "Full-On Luon" version of this pant.
 (There are several other options in material, including regular "Luon," cotton, "Full-On Luxtreme," "Nulux," etc.) The "Full-On" version has a tighter knit than the original "Luon" fabric for more support and "coverage."
 (This could be a reaction to the see-through yoga pants debacle of years past.)
 These leggings are available in sizes 2-12 and an ever-rotating crop of colors and patterns.
 These pants have an internal key pocket and a gusseted crotch.

 Ease of Movement

 Our testers mostly liked the ease of movement of these pants.
 The wide waistband sits right on the hips and does not impede any forward bending.
 The legging design is great for stepping through from Downward Facing Dog or for more challenging poses that require you to cross your ankles.
-Extra material from flared leg designs, like on the Under Armour Mirror Studio Pant, is annoying in those instances.
+Extra material from flared leg designs is annoying in those instances.
 The material is also not slippery, which gives you a bit of extra help and traction when trying out arm balances like Bakasana (Crow).
 But, while these pants give you a lot of compression (which is good for body shaping and control), that compression occasionally gets in the way of your poses.

 Comfort and Fit